wighawag/hardhat-deploy/README.md

 }
 ```

-The deploy folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`
+The deploy folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`.
+It can also be an array of folder path.

 The deployment folder will contains the resulting deployments (contract addresses along their abi, bytecode, metadata...).
 One folder per network and one file per contract.